About Us

 As a Community Interest Company, our bottom line isn’t profit, it’s people.
 Every bit of our energy goes right back into the women in our community.

-We’re run by women who live in Wandsworth.
-We know what it’s like to juggle caring responsibilities, tight budgets, and long hours.
-That’s why our sessions work around your life, not the other way around.
+Run by women who live in Wandsworth, we know what it’s like to juggle caring, tight budgets, and long hours.
+Our sessions work around your life, not the other way around.

 Who it is for